sk66641/AquaGuardians/README.md

 2. **Open a New Issue:** If the feature is new, open an issue on the [Issues page](https://github.com/sk66641/AquaGuardians/issues).
 3. **Provide Details:** Clearly describe the enhancement and why it would be beneficial.

-Thank you for contributing to the Random Disco Light Simulator!
+Thank you for contributing to the AquaGuardians!
 Your efforts help make this project better for everyone. 🎉🚀

 For detailed instructions on how to contribute to this project, please refer to this [document](https://github.com/sk66641/AquaGuardians/blob/main/Learn.md) file.